jydidier/keywordfs/README.md

 Well, what if directory names were keywords?

 ## Concept
-Being organized in your file systems means that we usually attach semantics to directories.
+"Being organized in your file systems means that we usually attach semantics to directories.
 For example, they can be sorted by activities, projects, years and so on...
 The more it is organized, the more, you have built a hierarchy with directories.
 It is nice, except, ... you have to go all the way down to the hierarchy in order to find the pieces of information you put in some files...

 The idea behind keywordfs is to remount your filesystem so that the names of the directories are keywords.
 Then you can navigate through them using keywords instead of a full hierarchy.
 The idea is that you can borrow shortcuts to get the files.